-Mirzan Mahathir, Malaysian, born 1958, 61, has served as a Director of the Company since August 13, 2010.
+Mirzan Mahathir, Malaysian, born 1958, 62, has served as a Director of the Company since August 13, 2010.
 He is the Chairman and Chief Executive Officer of Crescent Capital Sdn.
 Bhd.
-He holds directorships in several public and private companies, including SBI Offshore Ltd., which is listed on the Singapore Stoc Exchange.
-He was formerly the Executive Chairman and President of Konsortium Logistik Berhad (1992 - 2007).
+He holds directorships in several public and private companies.
+He was formerly the Executive Chairman of the SBI Offshore Ltd., which is listed on the Singapore Stock Exchange (2017 - 2020) and the Executive Chairman and President of Konsortium Logistik Berhad (1992 - 2007).
 Mr. Mirzan graduated with a Bachelor of Science (Honours) degree in Computer Science from Brighton Polytechnic, United Kingdom and obtained his master's degree in Business Administration from the Wharton School, University of Pennsylvania, USA.

-Mr. Mirzan does not hold any directorship in any other company listed with the PSE
+Mr. Mirzan does not hold any directorship in any other company listed with the PSE.